RRZE-HPC/WINIC/README.md

 There are always cases where WINIC doesn't produce correct data.
 To do a custom benchmark for an instruction, first run WINIC in TP or LAT mode with `-i <LLVM_INSTRUCTION_NAME>`.
 This will output all `.s` files generated for the benchmark to `asm/` and an `assembler_out.log`.
 The `.s` files can then be modified and executed using the MAN-mode.

 ## Updating existing database
 By default TP and LAT mode generate a `db_{TIMESTAMP}.yaml` file with the results.
 Use `-o/--output <file.yaml>` to specify a custom path instead.
-If the file already exists the values obtained during the run will overwrite the existing ones, all other values will be left unchanged.
-This works with single instructions as well as full TP/LAT runs.
+If the file already exists the values obtained during the run will overwrite the existing ones according to the following rules:
+- all new non-null values will overwrite existing values
+- new null values will not overwrite existing values
+- all existing values will be left unchanged if no new value was generated

+Updating the database works with single instructions as well as full TP/LAT runs.
 A standard workflow therefore would be to do a TP run generating a database and then a LAT run updating it.

 ## Helper instructions
 WINIC automatically uses helper instructions to: